Employee/Staff Safety

 Slips, Trips, and Falls

-As the network’s employee/staff safety efforts are still in their testing phases, any recommendations, resources and learning events have not yet been made publicly available.
+While building strong employee safety cultures, SPS dedicates Network efforts toward testing tailored, innovative ways to reduce specific employee harm types through improvement cohorts and spread strategies.
+As the Network’s employee/staff safety efforts are still in their testing phases, any recommendations, resources, and learning events have not yet been made publicly available.

 Patient Behavioral Events